What is Year of Young People?

 The Year of Young People 2018 aims to inspire Scotland through its young people, celebrating their achievements, valuing their contribution to communities and creating new opportunities for them to shine locally, nationally and globally

-As part of the Scottish Government’s programme of themed years, 2018 will be the Year of Young People (YoYP 2018).
+As part of the Scottish Government’s programme of themed years, 2018 is the Year of Young People (YoYP 2018).

-YoYP 2018 activities and events will focus on six themes that young people identified as most important for young Scots:
+YoYP 2018 activities and events are focusing on six themes that young people identified as most important for them as young Scots: